 43%”agreed” that it is alright to violate Rules because one can always get away bribing the officials

-Self explanatory.
+Self-explanatory.
 Corruption issues run high in everybody’s mind.
-Our Laws and Law enacting bodies have failed to instil a sense of confidence in our minds.
+Our Laws and Law enacting bodies have failed to instill a sense of confidence in our minds.

 51% of college students “agreed” that it is difficult to follow Rules when others are violating the same